simonqv/TwitterBotProject/README.md

 We will in this project implement a Twitter-bot that reads Swedish politicians tweets and then translates them  into rövarspråket and piglatin, depending if the tweet was in Swedish or English.
+The bot won't at people, because we don't want twitter to consider us spammers.
+So it will instead tweet "@/account" (with the slash, to prevent actaul at).

 Chosen programming language: Java.